desbma/rsop/README.md

 Simple, fast & configurable tool to open and preview files.

-Ideal for use with terminal file managers (ranger, lf, nnn, etc.).
+Ideal for use with terminal file managers (ranger, lf, nnn, yazi, etc.).
 Can also be used as a general alternative to `xdg-open` and its various clones.

 If you spend most time in a terminal, and are unsatisfied by current solutions to associate file types with handler programs, this tool may be for you.